Intentional Living through the 8 Limbs

-The 8 Limbs of Yoga (found in Patanjali’s Sutras) are a path for anyone to find their inner peace, love, and joy.
-These simple and beautiful yoga principles offer us a way to true bliss.
+The 8 Limbs of Yoga (found in Patanjali’s Sutras) are a path for intentional living for all for greater inner peace, love, and joy.
+These simple and beautiful yoga principles offer us a way to true bliss and living intentionally.
 I don’t believe there’s a one solution to fit all – this journey is very personal, and it’s important to find the path that brings you joy.
 It’s a journey, not a destination to connect to and nurture our Inner Child, our gloWithin.

 The Yamas are a system of social values that are common in all cultures and in creating healthy, thriving relationships.
 Think about how you practice each one in relationship with yourself and others in your life.

 Ahimsa (kindness): how do you extend this to yourself and others?

 Satya (truthfulness): are you living your truth?